Plantastic-ada/Plantastic/frontend/README.md

 #**TO DO 05/12**

-- TESTS AUTH
-- USER PERMISSION TO STORE COOKIE ??
-  HEADER
+HEADER ✔
-  Watering button
+Watering button ✔
-  logout button=> improve dropdown style to fix : space for the last plant card (bottom nav bar on top of it) Remove DOMpurify
+logout button=> improve dropdown style ✔ to fix : space for the last plant card (bottom nav bar on top of it) ✔ Remove DOMpurify ✔
 Calculate next watering in plant card ✔
-  Update watering in plant Card
+Update watering in plant Card ✔
 Finish plant add form ✔
-  Bugfix - error handling when empty fields
+Bugfix - error handling when empty fields ✔

 #**IN PROGRESS 14/11**